···

 When everything freezes

 Something needs to happen.
 You know what it is.
-But nothing moves.
-Your mind is spinning and your body feels like concrete.
-That's emotional paralysis — when feelings become so intense that they shut everything down.
-It's not laziness.
+But nothing moves — your mind is spinning and your body feels like concrete.
+That's emotional paralysis, and it's not laziness.
 It's a system that hit its limit.
+When the freeze is tied to tasks rather than feelings, you might also recognize ADHD paralysis — a similar wall with a different root.

 Frozen by What You Feel